 Planning a trip to Japan is exciting, but nothing disrupts it more than being without internet when you need it most.
 Need to use Google Maps in Shibuya?
 Translate a menu in Osaka?
 Post that perfect video from Kyoto in your stories?
 Without a stable connection, all of this turns into frustration.

-That’s why eSIMs have become the favorite choice of tourists in Japan.
-They are more practical than Pocket WiFi, safer than relying on public Wi-Fi, and infinitely more convenient than swapping out your phone’s physical SIM card.
-Just scan a QR Code and you’re connected.
+That's why eSIMs have become the favorite choice of tourists in Japan.
+They are more practical than a pocket WiFi, safer than relying on public Wi-Fi, and infinitely more convenient than swapping out your phone's physical SIM card.
+Just scan a QR code and you're connected.

-But here’s the problem.
-Many people end up facing headaches with eSIMs due to simple — and totally avoidable — mistakes.
+But here's the problem.
+Many people end up facing headaches with eSIMs because of simple — and totally avoidable — mistakes.
 If you want to avoid wasting time, money, and patience, this guide is for you.
 Below are the most common mistakes when choosing a Japan eSIM and what to do to avoid falling into the same traps.

 1. Ignoring your device's compatibility